gravdahl-master/gravdahl-master.github.io/_posts/2018-04-27-Improved-displacement-estimation-in-homodyne-Michelson-interferometers.md

 Displacement measurement using optical interferometry is mainly done using variants of the Michelson interferometer, using highly coherent and polarized light from a laser source.
 Resolution below 1 nm is routinely achieved in suitable environmental conditions, but the accuracy of the measurements are impacted due to several non-ideal effects. **Improved estimation methods can rectify these accuracy problems.**

 ![Michelson interferometer]({{site.baseurl}}/assets/michelson_optical_diagram_03.png)

+* Learn how to use a SIOS laser interferometer to measure displacement (distance).
+* Study optics and models of the homodyne Michelson interferometer.
+* Study the methods currently used (e.g. the Heydemann-method) to determine displacement from the interference signals.
+* Identify suitable estimation methods for estimating the parameters and signals in the model, such as the extended and unscented Kalman filter, and the particle filter.
+* Look for ways to improve the modelling, to better capture non-ideal effects.
+* Determine under what conditions the parameter and signal estimates converge, and how to improve convergence rate.
+* Perform experiments using the SIOS laser interferometer to collect data.
+* Compare current methods with you own method(s).